saberamini/HadoopSetup/README.md

 Enter the password you created for this user

-You should see your prompt changing to hduser@HadoopNode
+You should see your prompt changing to hduser@HadoopNode (or whatever your machine name is called)

 Reboot your machine again